EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 - cell suppression: do not publish sensitive cells (**primary suppressions**) and remove other cells (**complementary suppressions**).

 An administrative way to avoid cell suppression consists in obtaining written permission from respondents.<br />
-Other non-sensitive cells must be selected for suppression to ensure that the respondent level data in sensitive cells cannot be estimated too accurately.A respondent’s data cannot be estimated too closely.
+Other non-sensitive cells must be selected for suppression to ensure that the respondent level data in sensitive cells cannot be estimated too accurately.
+A respondent’s data cannot be estimated too closely.

 Sensitive cells might be leaked due to the fact that:
 - implicitly published unions of suppressed cells may be sensitive according to the sensitivity rule adopted;